Jack-H-Buckner/StateSpaceSciML.jl/docs/src/Models.md

 # Model Constructors

 StateSpaceSciML provides a set of functions to construct NODE and UDE with varying levels of customization.
 The model constructors all require the data to be passed using a DataFrame object from the DataFrames.jl library.
-The data frame should be organized with a column for time named `t` and the remianing columns shoud have the value of the state variables at each point in time.
+The data frame should be organized with a column for time named `t`, and the remaining columns shoud have the value of the state variables at each point in time.

 |t  |``X_1`` | ``X_2``|